Eruption of Mount Vesuvius in 79 AD: Stratigraphic studies

 Sigurðsson, Cashdollar, and Sparks undertook a detailed stratigraphic study of ash layers based on excavations and surveys, published in 1982.
 They concluded that the eruption unfolded in two phases, Vesuvian and Pelean, which alternated six times.

 A first Plinian phase projected a column of volcanic debris and hot gases between 15 km and 30 km into the stratosphere.
 This phase lasted 18 to 20 hours and spread pumice and ashes, forming a 2.8 m layer to the south, towards Pompeii.
+An earthquake caused buildings in Pompeii to collapse at this time.

 The following Pelean phase produced pyroclastic surges of molten rock and hot gases that reached as far as Misenum, to the west.
 Concentrated to the south and southeast, two pyroclastic surges engulfed Pompeii with a 1.8 m layer, burning and asphyxiating any living beings who had remained behind.
-Herculaneum and Oplontis received the brunt of the surges and were buried in fine pyroclastic deposits, pulverized pumice and lava fragments up to 20 m deep.
+Herculaneum, Pompeii, and Oplontis received the brunt of the surges and were buried in fine pyroclastic deposits, pulverized pumice and lava fragments up to 20 m deep.
 Surges 4 and 5 are believed to have destroyed and buried Pompeii.
 Surges are identified in the deposits by dune and cross-bedding formations, which are not produced by fallout.

 The eruption is considered primarily phreatomagmatic, i.e. a blast driven by energy from escaping steam produced by seawater seeping into the deep-seated faults and interacting with hot magma.